imnanxu/PolyhedralBasisFunction/README.md

      File format: a line of '$l$' value a line of '$p$' value
                   a line of '{$\theta$, $\phi$}     $F_l^p(\theta, \phi)$'
-  Note: For the tetrahedral group, only p=1 and p=4 irrpes lead to real basis functions.
+  Note: For the tetrahedral group, only p=1 and p=4 irrpes give real basis functions.
 For testing the completeness of the subspace determined by l degree, complex irrep matrices, coefficients and basis functions for p=2 and 3 irreps of the tetrahedral group were also included in above three files.

 ## III.
 Obtain real basis functions in MATLAB
 MATLAB functions are also developed to read the coefficients file (i.e., read_coefMat.m for "BasisCoeff_*.txt") and then to compute the real basis functions (i.e., demonstrate_get_Fplnj.m and get_Fplnj.m).